ravenark6/passcore/README.md

 PassCore was created to use the Microsoft Active Directory Services provided by .NET Framework, but a new Provider using [Novell LDAP Client](https://github.com/dsbenghe/Novell.Directory.Ldap.NETStandard) can be used instead.
 This provider is the default when PassCore is running at Linux or macOS since Microsoft AD Services are NOT available.

-The configuration of the LDAP Provider is slightly different. for example, the AutomaticContext is not available and you need to supply credentials.
+The configuration of the LDAP Provider is slightly different, for example, the AutomaticContext is not available and you need to supply credentials.

 *WIP*